ipfs/ipfs-desktop/README.md

 - http://127.0.0.1:5001/webui (shipped with kubo)
 - IPFS Desktop itself

-All of these instances of webui are the same but shipped slightly differently.
-The file you're seeing being downloaded is the latest release of webui, i.e. v4.1.1 has content identifiers (CID) `bafybeiamycmd52xvg6k3nzr6z3n33de6a2teyhquhj4kspdtnvetnkrfim` which can be verified on the [webui release page](https://github.com/ipfs/ipfs-webui/releases).
+All of these instances of IPFS Webui are the same but shipped slightly differently.
+The file you're seeing being downloaded is a specific release of IPFS Webui, i.e. v4.1.1 has content identifiers (CID) `bafybeiamycmd52xvg6k3nzr6z3n33de6a2teyhquhj4kspdtnvetnkrfim` which can be verified on the [IPFS Webui release page](https://github.com/ipfs/ipfs-webui/releases).

 ## Contribute